AhmedSakliBouhlel/test-origins/README.md

 - To run the migrations : npm run migrate
 - To start the project : npm start
-- To run the test : npm run test
+- To run the tests : npm run test
+- To run the tests with coverage report : npm run test:coverage